brian-j-smith/Mamba.jl/doc/samplers/bmc3.rst

-.. index:: Sampling Functions; Binary Modified Metropolised Gibbs
+.. index:: Sampling Functions; Binary MCMC Model Composition

-.. _section-BMMG:
+.. _section-BMC3:

-Binary Modified Metropolised Gibbs (BMMG)
+Binary MCMC Model Composition (BMC3)
 -----------------------------------------

-Implementation of the binary-state modified Metropolised Gibbs sampler of Schafer :cite:`schafer:2012:DIS,schafer:2013:SMCB` in which proposed updates are always state changes.
+Implementation of the binary-state MCMC Model Composition of Madigan and York :cite:`madigan:1995:MC3` in which proposed updates are always state changes.
 The sampler simulates autocorrelated draws from a distribution that can be specified up to a constant of proportionality.

 Stand-Alone Function
 ^^^^^^^^^^^^^^^^^^^^

-.. function:: bmmg!(v::BMMGVariate, indexset::Vector{Vector{Int}}, logf::Function)
+.. function:: bmc3!(v::BMC3Variate, indexset::Vector{Vector{Int}}, logf::Function)

-    Simulate one draw from a target distribution using the BMMG sampler.
+    Simulate one draw from a target distribution using the BMC3 sampler.
 Parameters are assumed to have binary numerical values (0 or 1).

     **Arguments**